microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `timeout` <[float]>

-Time to retry the assertion for.
+Time to retry the assertion for in milliseconds.
 Defaults to `timeout` in `TestConfig.expect`.

 ## csharp-java-python-assertions-timeout
 * langs: java, python, csharp
 - `timeout` <[float]>

-Time to retry the assertion for.
+Time to retry the assertion for in milliseconds.
+Defaults to `5000`.

 ## assertions-max-diff-pixels
 * langs: js